 Recovering from a data breach takes time because the systems get compromised.
-The moment companies detect infiltration, the management gives instruction to stop operations until a solution is found and security is restored.
+The moment companies detect infiltration, the management gives instructions to stop operations until a solution is found and security is restored.
 This results in impeding the business operations and the cost of this lost business results in reducing the revenue.
 The IT professionals have to find the source of the data breach and restore the system which takes time.
 In case the extent of damage is wide and far-reaching, it takes longer to remove the threat.
 However, if the business network is down for a longer time, it translates into a loss of precious business time.
-When business activities are shut down, customer can no longer avail its products or services.
+When business activities are shut down, customers can no longer avail their products or services.
 And when this happens, clients or business partners switch to the competitors.

 Decreased Competitive Ability

-There are various reasons behind cyber attacks.
+There are various reasons for cyber attacks.
 Usually, cybercriminals target companies to get access to their proprietary information such as customer data, pricing strategies, and trade secrets which they can sell to the company’s competitors.
 By exposing the sensitive data to the general public or industry rivals, the hackers intend to damage the competitiveness of the business.
 Such data breaches result in reducing the customers’ trust in the company and negatively affect customer loyalty.
 If the company fails to restore the trust of its customers after a cyber data breach, its customers are likely to move to their competitors.